Cybersecurity

 02

 Many security problems begin with weak access control.
-This section should explain multi-factor authentication, role-aware access, account cleanup, and admin access review in general terms until approved platform details are confirmed.
+Multi-factor authentication, role-aware access, account cleanup, and admin access review provide practical starting points, with platform details confirmed for the environment.

 • MFA planning